 Center for Service-Learning and Civic Engagement (CSLCE)

 The CSLCE involves and supports students in educational and reciprocally beneficial community service-learning experiences.
 The CSLCE is recognized as a model and leader in service-learning.
-Service-learning is integrated with 218 courses and 1216 course sections each semester under the guidance of 156 faculty members.
-Over 1,000 students enroll annually in stand-alone community service-learning courses.
-Approximately 3,000 students volunteer through service-learning each year.
+Service-learning is integrated with 200 courses and hundreds of course sections each semester under the guidance of over a hundred faculty members.
+Thousands of EFSC students participate in service-learning annually.
 Since the inception of the CSLCE in 1988, over 200,000 students have provided more than 3 million hours of community service.
 The CSLCE offers students a wide array of service-learning experiences, incentives and opportunities.
-For more information, visit the The Center for Service-Learning and Civic Engagement page.
+For more information, visit The Center for Service-Learning and Civic Engagement page.

 The Center for Service-Learning and Civic Engagement at Eastern Florida State College empowers students, faculty and staff to serve society through community engagement that enriches learning, promotes civic literacy and contributes to the study of community needs and resources.

 - Recruit and place students in educational and meaningful service-learning positions and projects

 - Provide opportunities for students, faculty and staff to partner with community organizations

 - Support students in service-learning and civic engagement activities or projects

 - Integrate and link community service and academic study